pdxparrot/ssj2019/SETUP.md

 * ViewerManager
   * Create an empty Prefab and add the ViewerManager component to it

-## LoadingManager and GameStateManager Prefabs
+## GameManager

-* Create a new GameStateManager script that overrides Game GameStateManager
+* Create a new GameManager script that overrides the Game GameManager
-  * Implement the ShowLoadingScreen/UpdateLoadingScreen methods to call the LoadingManager methods
+  * Implement the required interface
-* Add a connection to the GameStateManager in the LoadingManager
+* Add a connection to the project GameManager in the project LoadingManager
-  * Override CreateManagers() in the loading manager to create the GameStateManager prefab
+  * Override CreateManagers() in the loading manager to create the GameManager prefab
-  * Override OnLoad() in the loadin gmanager to have the GameStateManager transition to the initial state
-* Create an empty Prefab and add the GameStateManager component to it
-* Create a new MainMenuState script that overrides the Game GameState
+* Create a new GameData script that overrides the Game GameData
-* Create an empty Prefab and add the MainMenuState component to it
+* Create an empty Prefab and add the GameManager component to it
-  * Set the Scene Name to main_menu
-* Set the MainMenuState as the Initial Game State Prefab in the GameStateManager
-  * Uncheck Make Scene Active

-## UIManager Prefab

-* Create a new UIManager script that overrides Core UIManager
-* Create an empty Prefab and add the UIManager component to it
+* Create a GameData in Data/Data and attach it to the manager
+  * Set the Viewer Layer to Viewer
-* Add the UIManager to the LoadingManager
+  * Set the World Layer to World
+  * Configure the Players section as desired

 # Splash Scene Setup